 And then, all of a sudden we didn’t have an income.
 Ok, how do we continue?
 Due to the Coronavirus, Costa Rica decided to close the borders as well.
 The lodge provided us with an income, but we quickly realized that we couldn’t have guests for a long period of time.
 We got an idea and we started a new company.

-The first case was confirmed in the beginning of March.
+It was going relatively well in Costa Rica.
+The government reacted fast after the first case was confirmed in the beginning of March.
 At March 16 the government decided to declare state of emergency.
 One of the consequences was closing the borders for tourists and foreign residents.
 In the days following national parks and beaches were also closed.

 Our second company: the pulpería